Interviewed by fellow author Lizzie Stevens.

-Do you feel humour is important in science fiction and why?
+Do you feel humor is important in books and why?

 What kind of research do you do?

-After you’ve written your book and it’s been published, do you ever buy it or read it?
+After you’ve written your book and it’s been published, do you ever buy it and/or read it?

 What is the most rewarding thing about being a writer?

 It gives life meaning.
 It’s making something, which is always satisfying.

 Are there any words of encouragement for unpublished writers?
 Keep writing because it is one of those activities where you are always learning.